 Contact our office today to schedule an appointment!

 The implants themselves are titanium posts that are surgically placed into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.
 The bone bonds with the titanium (a process referred to as osseointegration), creating a strong foundation for artificial teeth.
 Small posts that protrude through the gums are then attached to the implant.
 These posts provide stable anchors for your dentist to construct artificial replacement teeth.

 Implants also help preserve facial structure, preventing bone deterioration that occurs when teeth are missing.

 The Surgical Procedure

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually integrating with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your dentist is forming new replacement teeth.

 There are certain situations where the dental implants can be placed at the same time as a tooth extraction.
-Drs.
-Hughes and Bays can evaluate whether you are a candidate for immediate placement of a dental implant.
+Dr. Hughes can evaluate whether you are a candidate for immediate placement of a dental implant.